-Applying for Fall 2021 and/or Interested in Scholarships for Spring 2021?
+Applying for Fall 2021 and/or Interested in Scholarships for Fall 2021?

-Fill out the Honors College Application to apply to the Honors College for Spring 2021 and Fall 2021 and to be considered for all scholarships!
+Fill out the Honors College Application to apply to the Honors College for Fall 2021 and to be considered for all scholarships!
 Applications will be accepted on a ROLLING ADMISSIONS basis.

 We offer a variety of scholarships including:

 The Chancellor's Fellows Award(Opens October 15th, Cohort begins Fall 2021).
 A limited number of incoming freshmen will be admitted as Honors College Chancellor's Fellows.
 Recipients of this award will receive an award package to include:

 Award Package to include tuition and fees (up to 15 credit hours of in-district tuition per semester)

 Merit Scholarships - Geared toward incoming or current college students who are planning to be at Lone Star College for less than two (2) years and/or are unable to commit to the Chancellor's Fellows requirements.
 Applications for Merit Scholarships are reviewed on a rolling basis as they are received and are subject to the availability of funds.
 Furthermore, Merit Scholarship candidates must be enrolled in at least one (1) Honors course for the semester they wish to be awarded.
 Scholarship applications received after the first day of a given semester (Fall or Spring) will be reviewed for the following semester.

 Not sure which scholarship is right for you?
 Click on the The Honors College Application, on the first page you will see a "Which Honors Scholarship is Right for me" chart to help further explain the two scholarship options within the Honors College.
 For more information, contact your nearest Honors College campus or you may also contact the System Honors College office at (281) 618-1149 or by email at TheHonorsCollege@LoneStar.edu.